asatarin/testing-distributed-systems/README.md

 * [Consistency Models](https://jepsen.io/consistency) — overview of various consistency models for distributed systems with transactional and non-transactional semantics.
 This page gives bird's-eye view on guarantees distributed systems might provide with references to do a deep dive.
+* [Maelstrom](https://github.com/jepsen-io/maelstrom) — A workbench for writing toy implementations of distributed systems.
+Provides tests and simple I/O protocol to test simple implementation of distributed systems written in any language.
+All testing happens on one node, network is fully simulated.

 Elle transactional consistency checker for black-box databases: